LucasBadico/BulkInsertBenchmark/README.md

 The connection parameters and datafile directories for the individual database can be adjusted by renaming the config-example.php script to config.php and editing it.
 The type and number of documents to be inserted can be changed by editing the config file as well.

-Needs PHP 5.3 and the native MongoDB driver for PHP.
+Needs PHP 5.3 with curl extension.
+For MongoDB, you will need the native MongoDB driver for PHP.
 This can be installed by running "sudo pecl install mongo"